eriksank/altcalconv/README.md

 ### 1.3.
 Processing the output of a command

-One not so good but widespread habit in shell programming, is to forget looking at the return code for a command and to handle errors.
+One not so good but widespread habit in shell programming, is to forget looking at the return code for a command or to forget to handle errors.
 Many shell scripts just continue with the next command if an error has occurred.
 Quite often, success of the previous command was really needed for the next command.
 Otherwise, why execute such command, if it does not matter that it went right?
 In that case, spare yourself the trouble and do not execute it at all, I would say.

 Outside programs, even on different systems could execute a command and desire to know what in what status it ended up: